anaisfopma/Blended-Distance-Thesis/README.md

 |Requirements.md           |File containing the software and dependencies used, including version numbers.
 Note that all required packages are included in the scripts.|
 |Thesis.pdf                |Thesis manuscript|

-## Replication Simulation study I
+## Reproduction Simulation study I
-To replicate the results of Simulation study I, follow these steps:
+To reproduce the results of Simulation study I, follow these steps:
-1. The blended metric is implemented in the mice.impute.blended function in a version of the [mice](https://cran.r-project.org/web/packages/mice/index.html) package that can be installed from [this branch](https://github.com/anaisfopma/mice/tree/development).
+1. The blended metric is implemented in the mice.impute.blended function in an adapted version of the [mice](https://cran.r-project.org/web/packages/mice/index.html) package that can be installed from [this branch](https://github.com/anaisfopma/mice/tree/development).
 To do so, run the following command in R:
 ```
 library(devtools)
 install_github("anaisfopma/mice@development")